Diagonal pliers: Action

 Instead of using a shearing action as with scissors, diagonal pliers cut by indenting and wedging the wire apart.
 The jaw edges are ground to a symmetrical "V" shape, thus the two jaws can be visualized to form the letter "X", as seen end-on when closed.
 The blades are made of tempered steel, and inductive heating and quenching are often used to harden the jaws.

 Jargon

 In UK English and Irish English, diagonal pliers are commonly referred to as snips, nippers or side cutters.
 The term snips commonly refers to larger items, not to those used for cutting electrical wiring etc. In Canada, Australia and New Zealand too, the items are often referred to as side cutters.

 Diags, dykes or dikes is jargon used especially in the US electrical industry to describe diagonal pliers.
 "Dike" can also be used (but only colloquially) as a verb, as in the phrase "when in doubt, dike it out".
-This slang has fallen out of favor due to its association with usage as a slur to harass lesbians, but will still be used occasionally despite the negative connotation.